 The Coronation of the Virgin (c.
-1492) The only known collaborative composition between Florentine Renaissance masters Sandro Botticelli and Domenico Ghirlandaio
+1492) Collaborative composition between Florentine Renaissance masters Sandro Botticelli and Domenico Ghirlandaio

 From heaven, Mary continues her maternal care for humanity as a powerful intercessor.
 She is honored under many titles: Queen of Heaven and Earth, the Immaculate Conception, Our Lady of Sorrows, Our Lady of Guadalupe, Our Lady of Lourdes, or Our lady of Fatima, and many more.
 As the Mother of Christ the King, she shares in His royal dignity, as a queen of service, obedience, and love.
 Crowned by grace, Mary’s queenship draws all hearts toward her Son.
 Her reign is one of mercy, prayer, and maternal care for heaven and earth.